INTRODUCTION TO ALTADENA

 Overall, Altadena has a relatively small restaurant scene (and one surprisingly and thankfully short on chains).
 Other places to grab a bite include Bill’s Chicken, Bulgarini Gelato (which Maryam extolled the virtues of), Coffee Gallery, Dutch Oven Bakery, Everest Restaurant, Fair Oaks Burger, Jim’s Burgers, Little Red Hen Coffee Shop, Mota’s Mexican Food, Pasties By Nancy, Patticakes the Dessert Company, Pizza Joe’s, and Poncitlan Meat Market.

 With Altadena extending into the lower San Gabriel Mountains, hiking is one of the best pastimes one can take enjoy in Altadena.
 The Altadena Crest Trail, Gabrielino Trail, Rubio Canyon Trail, The Sam Merrill Trail, and the Ridgeline Trail all reveal stunning views of the San Gabriel Valley and access places like Millard Canyon Falls, Inspiration Point, the aforementioned ruins of Lowe’s misadventure, and other treasures.
-Unfortunately we didn’t have enough time in our day to hike at all so I look forward to coming back another time.
+Unfortunately, we didn’t have enough time in our day to hike at all so I look forward to coming back another time.

 We did have time to check out Altadena‘s “gravity hill” at a bend where E Loma Alta Drive becomes Rubio Canyon Road.
 Apparently, a school bus full of children drove off the road killing everyone on board and if one puts their car in neutral, the tiny ghosts of the dead children push your car uphill, against gravity.
-Another explanation is that the various angles of landscape such as trees, streets, homes and landscapes interact in such a way as to make it appear that one’s car is rolling uphill when, in fact, it’s rolling down.
+Another explanation is that the various angles of the landscape such as trees, streets, homes, and landscapes interact in such a way as to make it appear that one’s car is rolling uphill when, in fact, it’s rolling down.
 During our visit, neither youthful ghosts nor landscape angles conspired to make us feel like we were rolling anywhere but down… something I didn’t feel warranted commemoration of with a picture.

 DRINKS IN ALTADENA